 The headline GLP-1 dose-response curves were established in obesity trials.
 The STEP series for semaglutide produced approximately 15 to 17 percent body-weight reduction at the maximum 2.4 mg weekly dose over 68 weeks in patients with obesity.
 The SURMOUNT series for tirzepatide produced approximately 20 to 22 percent at the maximum 15 mg weekly dose.
 These are large, meaningful weight reductions, and they are the right calibration for patients with significant weight to lose.

-The lean PCOS microdose protocol takes this evidence seriously.
+The lean PCOS microdose protocol is built on that reasoning rather than on a trial result.
 The dose is calibrated against the metabolic and cycle response, not against the obesity-trial weight-loss curve.
-The protocol uses GLP-1 the way the mechanism justifies — as an insulin-sensitivity and androgen-axis intervention in patients whose body composition is already in range.
+The protocol uses GLP-1 the way the mechanism justifies — as an insulin-sensitivity and androgen-axis intervention in patients whose metabolic baseline is already in range.

 The microdose case — mechanism and evidence